Micheal Ray Richardson: New Jersey Nets (1983–1986)

-In 556 career NBA games, Richardson averaged 14.8 points, 5.5 rebounds, 7.0 assists and 2.6 steals.
-In 18 career playoff games, he averaged 15.7 points, 7.2 rebounds, 5.5 assists and 2.8 steals.

 NBA ban

-On February 25, 1986, Richardson was banned for life by NBA commissioner David Stern for three violations of the league's drug policy.
+On February 25, 1986, Richardson was banned for life by NBA commissioner David Stern after testing positive for cocaine for a third time in three seasons.
+He was the first active NBA player to be banned by the league.
 He regained the right to play in the NBA in 1988, but decided to continue his career in Europe.
-He never played in the NBA again, despite being reinstated.
+He never played in the NBA again.

-Richardson bitterly complained that the suspensions he received from the NBA were unfair given the fact that Chris Mullin was never disciplined by the league for his well-documented alcohol problem, implying that this "double standard" existed because Richardson is Black while Mullin is White, and became a frequently cited example of destructive lifestyles in the NBA.

 Long Island Knights (1986–1987)

-Richardson played with the Long Island Knights of United States Basketball League in 1986–87.
+Richardson played with the Long Island Knights of the United States Basketball League for two months in 1987.

 Albany Patroons (1987–1988)

-Richardson played with the Albany Patroons of the CBA in 1987–88, before playing for 14 seasons in Europe.
+Richardson played with the Albany Patroons of the Continental Basketball Association (CBA) during the 1987–88 season and won the CBA championship.

 Europe (1988–2002)

+In 1988, Richardson signed with Virtus Bologna, a prominent European team.
+In 1988–89 Virtus won its third Italian Cup, but it was defeated in the semi-finals for the national championship against Enichem Livorno.
+Despite the playoffs' elimination, the season was considered a rebirth for Virtus: the national cup was the team's first trophy since 1984 and the great performances of Richardson had brought back the passion for basketball in the city.
+This period became known as "Sugar-mania", from Richardson's historic nickname.
+Virtus won the Italian Cup again and on 13 March 1990, won its first European title, the FIBA European Cup Winners' Cup, the second-tier level European-wide competition, defeating 79–74 the Real Madrid coached by George Karl.
+The final was characterized by an outstanding performance of Richardson, able of scoring 29 points.

-Richardson signed with Virtus Bologna, a prominent European team (1988–1991).
-Richardson played for KK Split (1991–1992), Baker Livorno (1992–1994), Olympique Antibes (1994–1997), Cholet Basket (1997–1998) and Montana Forlì (1998–1999).
+He then played for KK Split (1991–1992), Baker Livorno (1992–1994), Olympique Antibes (1994–1997), Cholet Basket (1997–1998), and Montana Forlì (1998–1999).
 Richardson played for Basket Livorno (1999–2000), Olympique Antibes again (2001) and finally, AC Golfe-Juan-Vallauris (2002) at age 47.

 Richardson won the European-wide second-tier level FIBA Cup Winners' Cup, in the 1989–90 season with Virtus Bologna.
 He won the LNB Pro A championship with Olympique Antibes in 1995.

+Player profile

+At 6 ft 5 in and 189 lb, Richardson was bigger than the average point guard in his era.
+In 556 career NBA games, he averaged 14.8 points, 5.5 rebounds, 7.0 assists, and 2.6 steals.
+In 18 career NBA playoff games, he averaged 15.7 points, 7.2 rebounds, 5.5 assists and 2.8 steals.
+Isiah Thomas said that Richardson was the player that gave him the most problems.
+"He had it all as a player, with no weaknesses in his game".
+After Richardson was banned from the NBA in 1986, sportswriter Bob Ryan wrote in the Boston Globe: "At his best, Micheal Ray Richardson is a 6-foot-5-inch Magic Johnson."
+Johnson said, "When I was playing, the one player I enjoyed watching more than anyone else was Sugar Ray Richardson.
+When I saw him, I saw a smaller version of me."